Everything Old.

 Maybe because it allows the real role of AI to snap into focus.

-Maybe because it turns out that AI is neither transformative or paradigm shifting, even as it makes transformations and paradigm shifts possible.
+Maybe because it turns out that AI is neither transformative nor paradigm-shifting, even as it makes transformations and paradigm shifts possible.

-And now ladies and gentlemen, the great Peter Allen, one more time:
+And now, ladies and gentlemen, the fabulous Peter Allen, one last time:

 “Don't throw the past away/You might need it some rainy day/Dreams can come true again/When everything old is new again.”